 Being convicted of possessing two grams or less of heroin could result in a fine of $5,000 and two years in jail.
 A distribution conviction or subsequent possession convictions can add up to fines up to $50,000 and sentences of up to 30 years.

 Of course, fines and jail time are not the only ways that you will be affected by your conviction.
 Employers ask questions about drug offenses, on job applications.
 Careers that require security clearances or professional licenses can be difficult to pursue after a drug crime conviction because your conviction could affect your eligibility for the clearance or license that you need.
 Housing, student loans and other things that you may want or need can become difficult to obtain when there is a conviction on your record.

 Ways To Minimize The Consequences

 If you have been accused of a drug crime, your freedom is at risk in many ways.
-The Law Offices of R.F.
-Johnson Jr. will help you protect your freedom by seeking dismissals of charges and reductions of penalties, whenever possible.
+RF Johnson Jr. Law Offices will help you protect your freedom by seeking dismissals of charges and reductions of penalties, whenever possible.
 The options that are available in your case vary, depending upon the circumstances of your case.